Assassination of James A. Garfield: Trial and execution

+1881 political cartoon of Guiteau holding a pistol and a sign saying "An Office Or Your Life!"

-Guiteau went on trial in November, represented by his brother-in-law George Scolville.
+Guiteau went on trial in November, represented by his brother-in-law George Scoville.
 He received ample media attention during his trial for his bizarre behavior, including constantly insulting his defense team, formatting his testimony in epic poems which he recited at length, and soliciting legal advice from random spectators in the audience via passed notes.
 Guiteau claimed that he was not guilty because Garfield's murder was the will of God and he was only an instrument of it.
 He sang "John Brown's Body" to the court.
 He dictated an autobiography to the New York Herald, ending it with a personal ad for a nice Christian lady under 30.
 He was oblivious to the American public's outrage and hatred of him, even after he was almost killed twice himself—once while in prison, and again while being transported there.
 At one point, Guiteau argued that Garfield was killed not by him but by medical malpractice: "I deny the killing, if your honor please.
 We admit the shooting."
 Under the felony murder rule, however, Guiteau was still legally responsible for Garfield's death even if it did not occur as the direct result of the shooting.
 He was housed at St. Elizabeths Hospital in the southeastern quadrant of Washington, D.C., throughout the trial and up until his execution.

 Guiteau's trial was one of the first high-profile cases in the United States where the insanity defense was considered.
 Guiteau vehemently insisted that he had been legally insane at the time of the shooting, but he was not really medically insane, which caused a major rift with his defense lawyers, and which probably contributed to the jury's impression that Guiteau was merely trying to deny responsibility.

 Guiteau was actively making plans to start a lecture tour after his release and to run for president himself in 1884; at the same time, he delighted in the media circus surrounding his trial.
 Guiteau was dismayed when the jury was unconvinced of his divine inspiration, convicting him of Garfield's murder on January 25, 1882, and sentencing him to death.
-He appealed, but his appeal was rejected, and he was hanged on June 30, 1882, just two days before the first anniversary of the shooting, in the District of Columbia.
-Guiteau stubbed his toe as he made his way up to the gallows and, as a last request, recited a poem that he had written called "I am Going to the Lordy".
-He requested an orchestra to play as he sang the poem; it was denied.
-As per request with the executioner, Guiteau signaled that he was ready to die by dropping the paper.
+He appealed, but his appeal was rejected, and he dropped to his death on the gallows on June 30, 1882, just two days before the first anniversary of the shooting, at the District of Columbia jail.